-• Continue to organize annual US-Canadian workshops to coordinate stock assessment activities and optimize cooperation in management approaches between the two countries.

-Moderate

-- Develop a strategy for assessing individual spawning components to better manage heavily exploited portion(s) of the stock complex, particularly the Gulf of Maine inshore spawning component. - Develop socioeconomic analyses appropriate to the determination of optimum yield. - During the PRT's 2021 discussion of this recommendation, the PRT recognized the ongoing work of the ASMFC Committee on Economics and Social Sciences (CESS) and ASMFC Risk and Uncertainty Workgroup to incorporate socioeconomic criteria into the Risk and Uncertainty Decision Tool (currently under development).
-The PRT recommends tracking the development of this tool and considering future application to Atlantic herring management.
+- Continue to organize annual US-Canadian workshops to coordinate stock assessment activities and optimize cooperation in management approaches between the two countries.
+Moderate - Vioderate - Develop a strategy for assessing individual spawning components to better manage heavily exploited portion(s) of the stock complex, particularly the Gulf of Maine inshore spawning component. - Develop socioeconomic analyses appropriate to the determination of optimum yield.
+Low - Develop economic analyses necessary to evaluate the costs and benefits associated with different segments of the industry.

-- Develop economic analyses necessary to evaluate the costs and benefits associated with different segments of the industry. - During the PRT's 2021 discussion of this recommendation, the PRT specified that costs and benefits of management decisions on different segments (e.g. gear types) of the herring industry and on other fisheries that rely on herring as bait should be evaluated.
-The PRT noted the importance of considering the statelevel economic data that would be required to conduct these analyses for nonfederal fishing activity.
+XI.
+Figures

+Figure 1.
+Map of Atlantic herring management areas with boundaries and the three spawning areas are within Area 1A, the inshore region of Gulf of Maine.

+Figure 2.
+Spawning stock biomass from 1965 to 2017.

+Figure 3.
+Commercial Atlantic herring landings by the U.S. fleet from 1965-2019